datacamp/authoring/docs/courses/design/overview-objectives.md

 One objective per chapter is typical, but three to ten is acceptable.

+### What is Bloom's taxonomy?

+Bloom describes six levels of understanding (bigger numbers are better).

+1. Knowledge: recalling learned information
+   (name, define, recall).
+2. Comprehension: explaining the meaning of information (restate, locate, explain, recognize).
+3. Application: applying what one knows to novel, concrete situations (apply, demonstrate, use).
+4. Analysis: breaking down a whole into its component parts and explaining how each part contributes to the whole (differentiate, criticize, compare).
+5. Synthesis: assembling components to form a new and integrated whole (design, construct, organize).
+6. Evaluation: using evidence to make judgments about the relative merits of ideas and materials (choose, rate, select).

+For further reading, Wikipedia has [a thorough overview](https://en.wikipedia.org/wiki/Bloom's_taxonomy) of the framework, and [this pdf](http://www.bloomstaxonomy.org/Blooms%20Taxonomy%20questions.pdf) has some nice practical examples.

 ## Good ideas

+### Have testable learning objectives

+Rather than writing "Student will understand X", a good learning objective should specify what the student will *do* to demonstrate what they know.

+The three elements of a good learning objective are therefore:

+1. what you want the student to master,
+2. what level of understanding you want them to have, and
+3. what they will do to demonstrate their understanding.

 ### Talk about problems, techniques, and technologies